wp-plugins/woo-aus-ezi-freight/readme.txt

 6. Box packing; add as many different sizes as you like.
 Pre-set to minimise cost.

 == Changelog ==
-Version 1.0 - Origional release
+Version 0.0.1 - Original release

+Version 0.0.2 - change some txt tip

 == Upgrade Notice ==
 You can have an advert free version of Woo Aus EZi Freight by visiting the following webpage: